Hypnotized (Anyma and Ellie Goulding song): Background and composition

-In the same interview, Goulding expressed admiration for Anyma for being able to understand "the nuances of my vocals and how I wanted to approach the track".
+In an interview with Rolling Stone, Anyma said that the entire making process of the song felt "so natural" thanks to Goulding's "voice" and "creativity" input, despite this being the first time they work together.
+Goulding expressed admiration for Anyma for being able to understand "the nuances of my vocals and how I wanted to approach the track".

 "Collaborating on 'Hypnotized' with Anyma has been an incredibly enriching and wildly exciting ride" ...
 "He is a creative visionary with an unmatched ability to marry sound and visual art in a way no one else can. ...
 Joining him at the Sphere in Las Vegas to bring the song to life felt like an immersive fever dream that I won't soon forget."